divyang-mittal/divyang-mittal.github.io/_pages/home.md

 ### About me

-I work as a Software Engineer in the data platform team at AppDynamics.
-I design and develop microservices that handle millions of packets every second.
+I am currently a Master of Science in Computer Science student at Columbia University, pursuing the software systems track.
+I have worked as a Software Developer in the Data Platform team at Cisco AppDynamics for two years.
+I worked as a backend developer where I took charge of end-to-end development of features, ranging from design, development to deployment.
+I worked with microservices that handle millions of packets every second.
-My contributions include creating a library used company-wide to create SLI for microservices.
+My contributions include developing a two-level cache system for our services; creating a library used company-wide to create SLI for microservices; Remodeling the API calls and adding support for pagination and resiliency against multiple call failures.
+I worked with JAVA, Apache Kafka, Kubernetes, Micronaut, Prometheus, FluentBit, AWS, etc.
 I completed my Bachelor's in Computer Science and Engineering from <a href="http://iitkgp.ac.in/" target="_blank">Indian Institute of Technology Kharagpur</a>.
-My research interest lies in computer systems, and I wish to pursue a career as an industrial researcher.